Experience the Enchantment, Romance & Exuberance of this Magical City…The Happiest Place in the Caribbean

 The Colors of Old San Juan

-Visually Old San Juan brings on feelings of happiness, with its perfectly coordinated candy and bright pastel colored buildings.
-You’ll be walking on blue toned cobblestones, you’ll be looking up at decorated balconies with bright pink bougainvillaea flowers that move to the ocean breeze.
+Visually Old San Juan brings on feelings of happiness, with its perfectly coordinated candy and bright pastel-colored buildings.
+You’ll be walking on blue-toned cobblestones, you’ll be looking up at decorated balconies with bright pink bougainvillea flowers that move to the ocean breeze.